bradbautista/gifchat-api/README.md

 Now that you know about how the service works, let's talk about the API that services it.

 GifChat's back end is comprised of an Express server utilizing socket.io coupled with a PostgreSQL database.
+The database only stores URL references to GIFs; it does not store any actual images.

+If you're running it locally, the server will be listening on port 17043.
+To change this, change the value of the PORT field in src/config.js.

 The API services requests to two endpoints: /rooms/ and /randos/.
 For complete implementation details, see the /src/rooms/ and /src/randos/ directories.